marksherriff/uvacs-advising/courses.md

 [College Transfer Credit Equivalencies for U.S. Colleges and Universities](http://ascs8.eservices.virginia.edu/AsEquivs)

+### What if the course I want to transfer is not listed?

+If there is a course that you believe would match one of our CS courses for transfer, email the following to your program director ([bscsdirector@virginia.edu](mailto:bscsdirector@virginia.edu) or [bscsdirector@virginia.edu](mailto:bscsdirector@virginia.edu)):

+* Where you want to take the course from
+* Course Number / Title
+* Link to course syllabus or a PDF of the course syllabus
+* Why you believe the course is a match

+We will then look at the course and inform you of the decision as soon as possible.

 ## Which CS1 Course Should I Take

 If you have never programmed before, take CS 1110, 1112, 1113, or 1120.
 If you have programmed a little, take CS 1111 (or 1110 or 1113 if you can't get into 1111).
 If you have programmed a fair amount, you can probably get transfer credit or test out of CS 111x.
 More details follow.